surniaulula/wpsso/readme.txt

 = 4.31.1-dev.4 =

-(2019/05/22) Added numbers to multi line input options (HowTo Steps, etc).
+(2019/05/22) Added numbers to multi line input options (SameAs, HowTo Steps, etc).
+Added the SEO by Rank Math plugin to the list of recognized SEO plugins.

 = 4.31.0 =